delete-app/landing/apps/landing/src/content/docs/learn/attraction/the-chemistry-of-love.md

 ---
-title: "2.2 The Chemistry of Love"
+title: "The Chemistry of Love"
 description: "Dopamine, oxytocin, serotonin — what's actually happening in your brain when you fall in love, and why it feels like addiction."
 sidebar:
   order: 2